Frimkron/PHPCalFeed/README.md

 * `cal-event` - the container for each event
 * `cal-nav-link` - the links to jump to each calendar month
 * `cal-hcal-link` - the footer link to the hCalendar spec

+In addition to these classes, each calendar table is given an `id` attribute:

+* `cal-calendar-0` - the current month's calendar table
+* `cal-calendar-1` - next month's calendar table
+* `cal-calendar-2` - the month after next's calendar table

 4 Licence